-The Company has not provided deferred taxes on future distributions of tax-exempt earnings, as the Company intends to reinvest any income derived from its Approved Enterprise program and not to distribute such income as a dividend.
-Accordingly, such earnings (amounting to \$61,601 as of December 31, 2019) have been considered to be permanently reinvested.
+The Company has not provided deferred tax liability on future distributions of tax-exempt earnings, as the Company intends to reinvest any income derived from its Approved Enterprise program and not to distribute such income as a dividend.
+Accordingly, such earnings (amounting to \$74,554 as of December 31, 2020) have been considered to be permanently reinvested.
 If these earnings will be distributed, they will be taxed at the applicable corporate tax rate of 25%.